-After the 1st and 2nd round vacation dates are selected, the Chief of Police or his designee will identify four (4) dates (two for each patrol team) during the signup which vacation has not been scheduled.
+After the 1st and 2nd round vacation dates are selected, the Chief of Police or his designee will identify four (4) dates (two for each patrol team) during the sign-up which vacation has not been scheduled.
 These dates will be reserved as Department wide training dates and benefit time will not be allowed, unless permission is granted by the Chief of Police.
 If the Department has not notified officers of training on those reserved dates at least thirty (30) days in advance, then those dates will be opened up to benefit time use.
 RDO's that fall within and/or adjacent to vacation will be considered as part of the 1st or 2nd round vacation request.
+If first or second round vacation request process is not completed by May 1, then no 30-day compensatory time requests will be granted.